 The Greenway Trust has participated in the collaborative management planning process, and continues to partner with the management agencies and other nonprofits like The Nature Conservancy, The Wilderness Society, Washington Trails Association and Kittitas County Field and Stream Club to promote more public engagement in the Teanaway Community Forest.

 - Teanaway Community Forest – Department of Natural Resources

 The goal of the Towns to Teanaway Project is to create a recreation corridor that directly connects the communities of Roslyn and Cle Elum to the nearby Teanaway Community Forest.
 Led by the Kittitas County Parks and Recreation District, project partners are actively developing plans for a connected network of non-motorized trails that will link the communities of Ronald, Roslyn and Cle Elum.
 Trailheads and signed routes originating in each community will make it easier for both residents and visitors to enjoy these trails.

 To ensure that people and wildlife both benefit, the trail plan is being developed in conjunction with a larger planning effort to protect wildlife corridors between the Teanaway Community Forest and Cle Elum River.
-The Town to Teanaway Project will also tie in with other regional trail networks including the Coal Mines Trail, Rat Pack mountain biking trail, and the cross-state John Wayne Pioneer Trail.
+The Town to Teanaway Project will also tie in with other regional trail networks including the Coal Mines Trail, Rat Pack mountain biking trail, and the cross-state Palouse to Cascades State Park Trail (formerly know as the John Wayne Pioneer Trail).